 taking care of the household and his parents until they passed.
 During starvations, she told me, they would spend time in the fields gleaning whatever scraps of berries or edible grass they can find.
 In the midst of all this, they managed to have 16 children (consecutively – no twins or triplets!).

-I’m so thankful my parents carried on this faith and passed it to me and my siblings.
+I’m so thankful my parents carried on this faith and passed it to my siblings and me.
 I bet my great-grandma prayed into that!

 I pray this faith-story inspired you!